What this is, in plain language

 Medical necessity — what insurers usually look at

-Insurers may want a recent neurological exam, the symptoms driving the order, and the clinical question the scan is meant to answer.
+Commonly requires prior authorization in outpatient settings via a radiology benefit manager.
+Insurers may want a recent neurological exam and the clinical question the scan is meant to answer.

 Documentation to ask about